Our Story

-My love affair with Paris began when my sister took me as a high-school graduation gift.
-Ever since, I knew Paris would need to be a part of my life.
-I started Girls’ Guide to Paris in 2009 so I no longer had to choose between what I did and what I loved.
+I fell in love with Paris when my sister took me as a high-school graduation gift.
+Ever since, I knew Paris and traveling would need to be a part of my life.

 When we travel, we’re visiting a place that’s someone else’s home.
 So we strive to make sure our effect on their home is a positive one.
 We consider and try to minimize our negative impact on the environment and the culture we’re there to learn about, and maximize the economic benefit for local people.